Gun Owners of South Africa: Political activity

 GOSA is not associated with any political parties or candidates, and opts instead to engage and lobby directly with political entities willing to engage.

 On the other hand, within this sphere GOSA is diametrically opposed to the disarmament of law abiding citizens and organizations, such as Gun Free South Africa, which promote that agenda.

 Programs

-GOSA currently runs the GOSA Girls on Fire campaign, which was started in 2016 to coincide with the 16 Days of Activism, which is aimed at teaching and increasing female participation in firearm related activities - a very effective woman's empowerment and anti-GBV campaign.
-The campaign is run by female organisers, and regularly helps new female firearm owners with carry techniques, training, and promoting firearm safety and etiquette.GOSA Girls On Fire have run basic firearms courses for an estimated 5 000 woman since then.
+GOSA currently runs the GOSA Girls on Fire campaign, which was started in 2016 to coincide with the 16 Days of Activism, which is aimed at teaching and increasing female participation in firearm related activities.
+The campaign is run by female organisers, and regularly trains new female firearm owners with carry techniques, training, and promoting firearm safety and etiquette.
+GOSA Girls On Fire have run basic firearms courses for an estimated 5 000 woman since then.

 GOSA hosted their first Gauteng Firearms Festival in 2018, and up until the Covid 19 pandemic closed everything down had hosted Firearms Festivals in Cape Town, Port Elizabeth, Durban and Pretoria, focusing on showcasing firearm and self-defence exhibits and hosting shooting competitions and activities.